Freshly brewed with Microsoft Azure and Microsoft 365

 Enabling Multi-Factor Authentication (MFA) significantly increases the security of user accounts when accessing Microsoft Azure and Microsoft 365 online services.
 The following user guide will help to set up one of the following authentication methods.

-Three variants are available to authenticate with the second factor:
+Three options are available to authenticate with the second factor:

-• Variant 1: Authentication via mobile app on smartphone (recommended)
+• Option 1: Authentication via mobile app on smartphone (recommended)

 Powered by WordPress & Theme by Anders Norén